 Bedford GreenacreIndependent School

-Rushmoor School and St Andrews School are partner educational organisations based in Bedford.
-Managed by the same Board of Governors, each school boasts a long history in providing a high-quality, independent education and have been working in partnership since September 2013 under the leadership of Mr Daniel, Principal.
+Rushmoor School and St Andrews School were partner educational organisations based in Bedford.
+Managed by the same Board of Governors, each school boasted over a century in providing a high-quality, independent education and have been working in partnership since September 2013 under the leadership of Mr Daniel, Principal.

-Since the two schools have been working together, they have made great strides in their educational attainments and in their facilities.
-Their aspiration now is to build on their alliance and come together, relocating both schools to one site, within the same facility - under the new name of Bedford Greenacre Independent School.
+Since the two schools began working together, they made great strides in their educational attainments and in their facilities.
+Rebranding as Bedford Greenacre Independent School in April 2021, the school’s aspiration is to further build on the alliance and come together, relocating both schools to one site, within the same facility.

 Sector